eclipse-kura/kura/docs/cloud-platform/kura-sparkplug.md

 #### Sparkplug Subscriber

-This cloud connections allows creating a Cloud Subscriber for subscribing to a generic set of topics.
+This cloud connections allows creating a Cloud Subscriber that will subscribe to a generic set of topics.
 The configuration is shown in the picture below.

 ![](./images/sparkplugSubscriber.png)